 “Corona hasn’t even finished its world tour and Italian brands are at it again.
 And this whole ‘jungle mood’ terminology is so stereotypical jee zus !
 Isn’t there a fashion panel that should approve images for brand campaigns?
 As a content creator brands are up my *ss doing approvals before I post content so why can’t an image that will be on billboards worldwide have the same background check?”

 There’s also the question of the photographer, Edgar Azevedo, who is Afro-Brazilian.
 Was there a message amongst the sloppy copy or was it a promotion of racist stereotypes and appropriative garments?
 My issue with a lot of fashion brands and their campaigns is their intent is ambiguous, but their impact is harmful.
-I can’t imagine a better outlook for this campaign than what we’ve seen and I don’t see how it was appropriate for the times we’re in.
+I can’t imagine a better outlook for this campaign than what we’ve seen and I don’t see how it would ever be appropriate.
 The products don’t even look that nice and they’re the background props for whatever this campaign was supposed to be.